reef-technologies/handbook/README.md

 Please install it and then accept the invitation received on your email address.

-The application can be downloaded from here: [WebWork Tracker](https://www.webwork-tracker.com/#section-download)
+The application can be downloaded from here: [Hubstaff Tracker](https://app.hubstaff.com/download)

 # Configuring the environment